VHenriksson/lwe-task/README.md

 **Polynomial**:

-A class representing a polynomial with integer coefficients.
+A class representing a polynomial modulo $x^N + 1$ with coefficients in $\mathbb{Z}_{2^{32}}$.
 It supports some basic operations like addition, subtraction, multiplication and equality.
 It uses a naive multiplciation algorithm with an O(n^2) complexity.
 It would be preferable to use (hardware accellerated :D ) FFT multiplication, but I could not make (even a regular one) work on the time I had.

 **SecretKey**: